kyma-incubator/varkes/README.md

 ## Overview

-Varkes (Greek for “small boats”) is a framework which allows you to develop your functionality in an easy way, even if it’s based on a heavy application.
-With this small boat at hand, you can mock the heavy application (the “big ship”) within minutes to start developing your functionality.
-Varkes allows you to experiment with Kyma and develop your applications without thinking about their deployment.
+Varkes (Greek for “small boats”) is a framework which mocks applications.
+This "small boat" allows you to mock even a complex application (a "big ship") and develop your functionality in an easy way.
+Instead of setting up and deploying the application, you simply pair the mock with Kyma to develop and experiment with it.
+When you are done, simply switch the "ships" to work with the actual application, and you are ready to go.

-Varkes framework provides the following npm components to make the application mocks work:
+Varkes framework provides the following node modules to make the application mocks work:

-* Application Connector Client, which is used to get the certificate from the Kyma cluster.
-You can run it with `npm start` or use the Dockerfile to create a docker image.
+* **Application Connector Client** used to pair with the Kyma cluster to register Events and APIs and send Events.
 For details, see [Application Connector Client](app-connector-client/README.md).

-* OpenAPI mock, which mocks the application APIs based on the OpenAPI specification.
+* **OpenAPI mock** which mocks the application APIs based on the OpenAPI specification.
 For details, see [OpenAPI mock](openapi-mock/README.md).

-* Odata Mock, which mocks the application APIs based on the OData specification.
+* **Odata mock** which mocks the application APIs based on the OData specification.
 For details, see [OData mock](odata-mock/README.md).

 ## Architecture

-The diagram shows you how an application mock integrates with a Kyma cluster and which functionality is taken over by which framework modules:
+The diagram shows how an application mock integrates with a Kyma cluster and which functionality is taken over by which framework modules:

 ![Mocks Architecture](/assets/mocks-architecture.svg)

 ## Examples

-The `examples` folder provides mocks written using OpenAPI and OData packages.
+The `examples` folder includes mocks based on OpenAPI and OData packages.
-Working on examples in master branch without cloning the whole repository is currently impossible because they use development version numbers in their `package.json` files and these are not published to npm registry.
-If you want to use them without cloning the whole repository, refer to tags in `release` branch.
+>**NOTE:** Using examples in the `master` branch without cloning the whole repository is currently impossible because they use development version numbers in their `package.json` files and these are not published to npm registry.
+If you want to use them without cloning the whole repository, refer to tags in the `release` branch.
 There, you can find the latest version of the dependencies already included in their `package.json` files.

 To create Docker images of examples, see the `release` branch, where npm installed in Docker containers can get the latest version from the registry.